ryan-p-randall/ryan-p-randall.github.io/_posts/2015-01-25-freire-and-critical-librarianship.md

 title: "Freire and Critical Librarianship"
 modified:
 categories:
-excerpt: For Week One of the Critical Pedagogy MOOC MOOC, I write about Paolo Freire's problem-posing method and its potential links to critical librarianship.
+excerpt: For Week One of the Critical Pedagogy MOOC MOOC, I write about Paulo Freire's problem-posing method and its potential links to critical librarianship.
 tags: [critlib chats, pedagogy, moocmooc, critical theory, featured]
 published: true
 comments: true